katxeus/civic-participation-network/README.md

 Besides news, articles and research, the citizen participation network as a platform, will feature a wiki to help complement other sources of civic literacy.
 And ask me anything expositions.

 ## Participation Chapters
 Facilitate the creation and moderation of Global civic participation chapters that adapt uniquely to different global locales.
 A need that will require the platform to support many languages.
+This will help civic exchange across geopolitical lines.